warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

       - con: Only 2 fan connectors available
     image: /uploads/asus-micro-atx-ddr3.webp
     award: "Best to Avoid Overheating "
-conclusion:
-  - paragraph: >-
-      All these above-mentioned five **best motherboards for i7 4790K** are amazing and fascinating in their existence.
-Make up a choice and select any one of these powerful motherboards.
-You will surely enjoy the best performance of your systems without ever facing any difficulty.

-      Overall, the **[Gigabyte B365M](https://www.amazon.com/dp/B07T6N8N56?th=1&psc=1&linkCode=ll1&tag=gamingtechi09-20&linkId=568a731c84edf8cb732db095b0e7b2b4&language=en_US&ref_=as_li_ss_tl)** is the most stable motherboard for i7 4790K.
-It comes with two BIOS, precise power control, and an affordable price.
-So, buying this feature-rich mobo won't have much impact on your PC build budget.
 faqs:
   - answer: The motherboards that come with a greater number of SATA ports and RAM slots, along with having the best compatible processor socket type and PCI